Healthcare in Wiltshire: Community care

-Community child health services, including children’s specialist community nursing, health visiting and speech and language therapy, have been run by Virgin Care since April 2016.
+Community child health services commissioned by Wiltshire Council, including children’s specialist community nursing, health visiting, speech and language therapy, and parenting programmes, have been run by HCRG Care Group since April 2016 (until 2021 under the company's former name, Virgin Care).
 They were formerly run by five separate NHS organisations.
+HCRG's contract was renewed in 2023 to continue until at least 2029.

-Swindon Council and Swindon Clinical Commissioning Group set up a contract with SEQOL, a newly formed community interest company, to provide a variety of adult social care services in 2011.
+Swindon Borough Council and Swindon Clinical Commissioning Group set up a contract with SEQOL, a newly formed community interest company, to provide a variety of adult social care services in 2011.
 The council paid £9.4 million and the CCG £17 million a year.
 In March 2016, they decided not to renew the contract because of performance problems: in 2014-15 the average daily rate, per 100,000 population, of delayed hospital discharges from hospital attributable to social care was 6.9 in Swindon, compared to a national average of 3.7.
 SEQOL requested to end their involvement without completing the 12 months' notice provided in the contract, and from October 2016, Great Western Hospitals NHS Foundation Trust were responsible for these services.
 SEQOL's staff returned to employment by the hospital or the council, and the company intended to cease trading.

 From April 2022, community cardiology services in Wiltshire are provided by Wiltshire Health and Care LLP, who already ran community hospitals in the county.
 These services include diagnostics, assessment and advice, and rehabilitation of heart failure patients.